 The documentary could have easily stood on its own as a wonderful look into the world of Anime creators.

 Halfway Into the Documentary a Pattern Begins to Emerge

 Enter The Anime is an original Netflix documentary.
 Buronova even mentions in the beginning how she’s creating this movie for Netflix.
 And all the creators in the movie, have created Netflix original Anime movies or shows, currently streaming on the platform.

 So it’s a Netflix Original documentary about Anime, only featuring anime content that is exclusively on Netflix.
 It’s less an exploration of the genre that is a worldwide phenomenon, and more an advertisement for anime that is on Netflix.

 This revelation creates some serious ethical questions about the documentary’s merits.
 The creators’ comments can be standalone, but the narrative contextualizing that information as a look into the origins of Anime is misleading.
 Most of the content featured debuted over the last 5 years.
 The history of Anime goes back much further than that.

-Enter The Anime Is Basically A Feature Length Trailer For Netflix Content
+This Documentary is Basically a Feature Length Trailer for Netflix Content

 Don’t get me wrong.
 Enter The Anime is a documentary worth watching.
 The actual creator interviews are amazing.
 To be able to get into the minds behind some of the coolest, weirdest, and highly revered Anime is incredible.
 Not to mention how much these guys are personalities themselves.